7thonda/Hostel-Business-Analytics/README.md

 ### Exploratory Data Analysis (EDA)
 - What is the overall Revenue and profit generation trend?.
     - Monthly, Quarterly and Yearly.
+- The overall top paying clients and the rooms they occupy.
 - What is the overall Expenses trend?.
   - Monthly, Quarterly and Yearly.
 - What are the peak period for Revenue and profit generation?.
    - Monthly, Quarterly and Yearly.
 - What comprises as the peak cost in expenses?.
+- What room generates the most and the least amount of revenue?
 - What is the occupancy trend for each room?
   - Monthly, Quarterly and Yearly.
 - What room type has the most occupancy rate?